 "Vanilla..."
 He said, blinking as the vision ended and he stared at the harmonica.

 "Is that your name?"
-The girl asked, and cupped her hands as the boy nodded, "That's great, at least you're remembering something."
+The girl asked, and cupped her hands as the boy nodded, "That's great, you're remembering something, at least."
 She then giggled, "Oh my, we've been talking and I haven't even introduced myself.
 I'm Coriander, but you can call me Connie, everyone else does."
 The pretty girl said, holding out her hand.

 "Glad to meet you, Connie."
 Vanilla said, shaking the girl's hand.
 It was soft and smooth, and like her smile, felt comforting.
 Connie smiled and nodded, a gentle chuckle playing on her lips.